RoboXL/RoboXL/README.md

 # What you need to know about me
 - 👋 Hi, I’m @RoboXL.
 My real name is Gab :shipit:
 - 👀 I’m interested in Chrome OS, Linux and old Hardware
-- 🌱 I’m currently learning: why my [Website](https://sites.google.com/view/updatex/) is not popular
+- 🌱 I’m currently learning: Why I'm here
 - 📫 How to reach me: Discord and email (On my [Websites support page](https://sites.google.com/view/updatex/support))
 - 🌐 [Website](https://sites.google.com/view/updatex/) > Feel free to help me with my scripts
 <!---